-The Board has two core functions: to set the strategic direction of the organisation and to ensure financial probity.
-The Board is supported by three sub-committees in addition to the Local Academy Councils: Education, Audit: Risk & Finance and HR & Remuneration.
+The Board is supported by three sub-committees in addition to the Local Academy Councils: Education, Audit: Risk & Finance and HR & Pay.

 Board of Directors